Skip main navigation

 Specification:

-You may have been involved in a research project requiring an understanding of the political, social, economic, or technological context of the research topic or needed to set findings within these contexts.
-Alternatively, you may have ensured that junior research staff or field teams understood the broader context of a research project.
+You may have been involved in a research project which demanded an understanding of the broad political / social / economic / technological context of the research topic, or you may have needed to set the findings in one or more of these contexts.

 Assessment: